ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ## Classes.dex situation

-Owing to Kotlin reflection issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.
+Owing to Kotlin issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.

-Compiled one doesn't include yet right actionWebview method for 2 dialogs.
+There is a confirmed mismatch import = _it.ministerodellasalute.immuni.HowitworksDirections instead of it.ministerodellasalute.immuni.HomeDirections_ in generated FaqActivityDirections.java and HowitworksDialogFragmentDirections.java .

 ![](photo_smalichk.png)

 ![](photo_actionwebview.png)

-Checking Task Logs in order to fix / align environment without editing the source code (WIP).
+Checking Logs in order to fix without editing the source code (WIP).